Perfect5th/tabler/README.md

 <img src="https://tabler.github.io/assets/images/features/features-2.png" width="400" align="right" style="max-width: 50%">

 We created this admin panel for everyone who wants to create any templates based on our pre-made components.
-Our mission is to deliver a user-friendly, clear and easy administration panel, that can be used by both, simple websites and sophisticated systems.
+Our mission is to deliver a user-friendly, clear and easy administration panel that can be used by both simple websites and sophisticated systems.
 The only requirement is a basic HTML and CSS knowledge—as a reward, you'll be able to manage and visualize different types of data in the easiest possible way!

-* **Responsive:** With support for mobile, tablet and desktop it doesn’t matter what device you’re using.
+* **Responsive:** With support for mobile, tablet and desktop, it doesn’t matter what device you’re using.
 Tabler is responsive in all major browsers.
 * **Cross Browser:** Our theme works perfectly with: Latest Chrome, Firefox+, Latest Safari, Opera, Internet Explorer 10+ and mobile browsers.
 We work hard to continuously support them.
 * **HTML5 & CSS3:** We only use modern web technologies like HTML5 and CSS3.
-Our theme includes some subtile CSS3 animations so you will get anyone’s attention.
+Our theme includes some subtle CSS3 animations, so you will get anyone’s attention.
 * **Clean Code:** We strictly followed Bootstrap’s guidelines to make your integration as easy as possible.
 All code is handwritten and W3c valid.
-* **Demo pages**: Tabler features over 20 individual pages featuring various components, giving you the freedom of choosing and combining.
-All components can take variation in color and styling, that can easily be modified using Sass.
+* **Demo pages**: Tabler features over 20 individual pages featuring various components, giving you the freedom to choose and combine them.
+The color and styling of all components can be varied easily using Sass.
 The sky is the limit!

 ## Status